adobe-apiplatform/api-gateway-request-validation/README.md

 When tests execute with `make tests`, a few things are happening:
 * `Redis` server is compiled and installed in `target/redis-${redis_version}`.
 The compilation happens only once, not for every tests run, unless `make clear` is executed.
 * `Redis` server is started
-* `scripts/auth_request_validations.conf` is modified to update the paths and copied in `target/api-gateway` folder.
 * `api-gateway` process is started for each test and then closed.
-The root folder for `api-gateway` is `target/servroot`.
+The root folder for `api-gateway` is `target/servroot`
+* some test files may output the logs to separate files under `target/test-logs`
-* when tests complete, `Redis` server is closed
+* when tests complete successfully, `Redis` server is closed

 ### Prerequisites
 #### MacOS